Aria-NL/CompProgrammingStuff/README.md

 ## Quadratic
 This program takes a value from the user for a, b, and c, then uses those values to calculate solutions via the quadratic formula.

+### Quadratic-Errors
+Different version of Quadratic, with error-checking code.

 ## Matrix-Vector
 This program takes 3 vector coefficients and multiplies them as a matrix with a predefined ascending 3x3 matrix.